LostInBrittany/vue-beers/step-05/index.md

 ---

 In this step, you will add a feature to let your users control the order of the items in the beer list.
-The dynamic ordering is implemented by creating a new methid, wiring it together with the `v-for` repeater, and letting the data binding magic do the rest of the work.
+The dynamic ordering is implemented by creating a new method, wiring it together with the `v-for` repeater, and letting the data binding magic do the rest of the work.

 In addition to the search box, the app displays a drop down menu that allows users to control the order in which the beers are listed.